jasonnoble/calculator/README.md

 Methods:

 * divide(number)
-  * Adds the calculator's total by the number
+  * Divides the calculator's total by the number

 Special test cases: